himanshu32288/Nepilson/README.md

 ## Steps To Run This project
 1.Run npm install from root folder i.e,Nepilson.\
-2.Npm Start for starting Development Server.
+2.npm start for starting Development Server.

 ## Guidline to run This project.
 1.States and input Symbol Should be entered in csv format i e,A,B,C etc.\